The Cambridge School of Weston

-- School accreditations: NEASC
+- The Cambridge School of Weston accreditations: NEASC

 - Sample of notable school alumni/alumnae:

-- Jennifer Coolidge - Jennifer Audrey Coolidge is an actress and comedian, best known for playing "Stifler's Mom", a role in the American Pie films, Sophie in the CBS sitcom 2 Broke Girls, Paulette in Legally Blonde (2001) and its sequel, Hilary Duff's character's evil stepmot
+- Jennifer Coolidge - Jennifer Audrey Coolidge is an actress and comedian, best known for playing "Stifler's Mom", a role in the American Pie films, Sophie in the CBS sitcom 2 Broke Girls, Paulette in Legally Blonde (2001) and its sequel, Hilary Duff's character's evil st

 - Aprille Ericsson-Jackson - Aprille Ericsson-Jackson is an aerospace engineer.
 Born and raised in Brooklyn, New York, Ericsson-Jackson received her Bachelor of Science in Aeronautical/Astronautical Engineering from Massachusetts Institute of Technology (MIT) and a Masters of Enginee

 - Ian Falconer - Ian Falconer is an illustrator, children's book author, and costume and set designer for the theater.
 He has created 30 covers for The New Yorker as well as other publications.
 Falconer is best known for the Olivia series, which features a young pig and

 - Andrew Strominger - Andrew Strominger is a theoretical physicist who is the Director of Harvard's Center for the Fundamental Laws of Nature.
 He has made significant contributions to quantum gravity and string theory.
 These include his work on Calabi-Yau compactification and